Abasi Guitars: Design, execution + renderings

 Tosin’s original pencil sketch.

-I stayed fairly true to Tosin’s original sketch, but refined the shape considerably, adding distinctive design features such as the elliptical bevel edge all the way across the top of the guitar body, the dot inlay arc pattern, and a couple of pickguard shape options.
+While the silhouette stayed fairly true to Tosin’s original sketch, I refined the shape considerably, adding distinctive design features such as the elliptical bevel edge all the way across the top of the guitar body and sweeps into the rear cutaway, the dot inlay arc pattern (which also flows into the treble cutaway bevel), and a couple of pickguard shape options.

 The refined “beveled” design, showing the full-width elliptical bevel across the top edge of the guitar, the dual-arc fretboard dots, and a refined pickguard shape.